 Sevenless signaling results in the specification of R7 photoreceptor cells.
 In the absence of sev activity, the R7 precursor cells fail to initiate neural development and develop as nonneuronal cone cells.
-Conversely, expression of a constitutively activated sev under the control of the sev enhancer (sev^{S11,Tag:MYC}) or by fusing the cytoplasmic domain of sev to the transmembrane and extracellular domains of a dominant gain-of-function form of the Torso RTK (sev::tor^{13D,hs.sev}) in cone cell precursors causes them to become R7 cells resulting in a rough eye phenotype.
+Conversely, expression of a constitutively activated sev under the control of the sev enhancer (sev Sill-Tag:MYC) or by fusing the cytoplasmic domain of sev under the control of the sev enhancer (sev Sill-Tag:MYC) or by fusing the cytoplasmic domain of sev under the control of the sev to the transmembrane and extracellular domains of a dominant gain-of-function form of the Torso RTK (sev::tor13D.hs.sev) in cone cell precursors causes them to become R7 cells resulting in a rough eye phenotype.
 The number of supernumerary R7 cells is dependent on the expression level of the activated Sevenless protein and can be modulated by altering downstream signaling molecules.
 Note: rough eye is often used to assay other genetic interactions and constitutively active sevenless has been used to dissect of RTK pathway, so be sure that the phenotype is directly linked to sevenless signaling, if using this for inferring an annotation (e.g. by genetically interacting with sev or boss alleles).
-Biochemical assays for activation of sevenless signaling include phosphorylation of erk kinase cascade components: Raf, Dsor and rl.
+Biochemical assays for activation of sevenless signaling include phosphorylation of erk kinase cascade components: Raf, Dsor and rlice to sevenless signaling include phosphorylation of erk kinase cascade components: Raf, Dsor and rlice to sevenless signaling include phosphorylation of erk kinase cascade components: Raf, Dsor and <a href="mailto:rli